 I believe the easiest way to grasp this concept is to focus on the acquisition and sale of one business.
 This limits the exercise to two cash flows, the capital invested to make the acquisition, and the transaction proceeds received at exit (when the business is sold).
 In this process, the limited partners would provide the capital to make the acquisition, and the general partner would identify the target company, work towards an acquisition, manage the investment over a three to seven year period, and finally identify a buyer.
 Upon a successful exit (sale of the business), the GP would earn a carried interest (share of the proceeds) for their efforts.

-In the Excel file attached you will find four simple examples in increasing order of complexity (video also available at the end of this post).
+In the Excel file attached you will find four simple examples in increasing order of complexity.
 The first tab titled “80_20,” includes only two steps (see below).
 Real estate distribution waterfalls often follow a similar approach, but the split between the GP and LP is more favorable to the GP.
 You might see a 50/50 split in place of an 80/20 split, for example.

 First, 100% of all cash inflows to the LP until the cumulative distributions equal the original capital invested plus some preferred return.
 In the examples provided in this post, the preferred return is equivalent to 8% per annum.